RetroPie/RetroPie-Docs/docs/Overclocking.md

 top
 ~~~

-A nicer display of CPU usage can be installed with `sudo apt update; sudo apt install htop` and then:
+A nicer display of CPU usage can be installed with `sudo apt update && sudo apt install htop` and then:

 ~~~
 htop